gohugoio/hugo/content/content-management/multilingual.md

 weight = 0
 ```

 The rendering of the main navigation works as usual. `.Site.Menus` will just contain the menu of the current language.
 Pay attention to the generation of the menu links. `absLangURL` takes care that you link to the correct locale of your website.
-Otherwise, both menu entries would link to the English version because it's the default content language that resides in the root directory.
+Otherwise, both menu entries would link to the English version as the default content language that resides in the root directory.

 ```html
 <ul>